 Cosmopolite started out back in 1992 at an area in Oslo called Majorstua.
 The initiative was taken by Miloud Guiderk, who, based on his previous experiences from Emmajazz and Musikkflekken in Bærum, wanted to establish a venue for jazz, rhythmic and multicultural music in Oslo.
-Cosmopolite quickly became a very important arena for world and jazz in Oslo – and also a central place for musicians with minority background in Norway.
+Cosmopolite quickly became a very important arena for music from across the world and jazz in Oslo – and also a central place for musicians with minority background in Norway.

 The Cosmopolite Scene Foundation was established in 1999, when the venue had to move from Industrigata to new premises in Møllergata, in the center of Oslo.
 Since the fall of 2004, Cosmopolite collaborated with the Norwegian Jazz Forum on the National Jazz Scene in Oslo.
 Following the allocation of the revised state budget in June 2005, the National Jazz Scene at Cosmopolite could officially open in September 2005.
 The same year, a new concert series was launched, which presented a number of the world's greatest stars.